sylvaticus/BetaML.jl/README.md

 ## Limitations and alternative packages

 The focus of the library is skewed toward user-friendliness rather than computational efficiency.
-While the code is (relatively) easy to read, it is not heavily optimised.
-Currently all models operate on the CPU and with data that fits in memory.
+While the code is (relatively) easy to read, it is not heavily optimised, and currently all models operate on the CPU and only with data that fits in the pc's memory.
 For very large data we suggest specialised packages.
 See the list below.

 Category         | Packages